wingkeet/mongodb-runrs/README.md

 ```

 ### Getting Started
-There are 3 bash shell scripts: 'runrs.sh', 'mongoshell.sh' and 'shutdown.sh'.
+There are 3 bash shell scripts: `runrs.sh`, `mongoshell.sh` and `shutdown.sh`.
 To run a 3-node replica set, consisting of a primary node and two secondary nodes:
 ```
 cd ~/mongodb-runrs
 ./runrs.sh